pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 5 rows in set (0.001 sec)
 ```

-If you query data in the downstream, you can find that the data after `(3, 'msg3')` is synchronized successfully:
+If you query data in the downstream, you can find that the data after `(3, 'msg3')` is replicated successfully:

 ```sql
 MySQL [log]> SELECT * FROM messages;